syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/trackball.md

 ![Trackball support in Xamarin.Android Chart](trackball_images/trackball_img1.png)

-## Label Display Mode
+## Label display mode

-[`LabelDisplayMode`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartTrackballBehavior~LabelDisplayMode.html) property is used to specify whether to display label for all the data points along the vertical line or display only single label.
-Following are the three options you can set to this property,
+The [`LabelDisplayMode`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartTrackballBehavior~LabelDisplayMode.html) property is used to specify whether to display label for all the data points along the vertical line or display only single label.
+Following are the three options you can set to this property:

-* [`FloatAllPoints`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.TrackballLabelDisplayMode.html) – Displays label for all the data points along the vertical line.
+* [`FloatAllPoints`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.TrackballLabelDisplayMode.html): Displays label for all the data points along the vertical line.
-* [`NearestPoint`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.TrackballLabelDisplayMode.html) – Displays label for single data point that is nearer to the touch contact position.
+* [`NearestPoint`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.TrackballLabelDisplayMode.html): Displays label for single data point that is nearer to the touch contact position.
-* [`GroupAllPoints`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.TrackballLabelDisplayMode.html) - Displays label for all the data points are grouped and positioned at the top of the chart area.
+* [`GroupAllPoints`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.TrackballLabelDisplayMode.html): Displays label for all the data points are grouped and positioned at the top of the chart area.

 {% highlight c# %}
 [C#]